Question: When is it OK to over-lubricate your bearing?

 If you attended the SDT/LUDECA Acoustic Lubrication Workshops then you now understand grease as a lubricating mechanism.
 You understand that the Churning Phase of the lubrication task is inevitable, and long-term, detrimental to the health of the grease.
 Therefore, we want to move as quickly as possible from the Churning Phase to the Bleeding Phase.
 This is the natural progression of precision lubrication.

 Vibration is inherent in every machine system.
-Excessive vibration however, negatively impacts the ability of grease to lubricate.
+Excessive vibration, however, negatively impacts the ability of grease to lubricate.
 Some machine systems are intentionally vibrated as part of their function and process.
 Other equipment vibrated excessively because of a defect such as imbalance, misalignment, poor installation, or poor workmanship.
-For these machines, it might be best practices to over-grease their bearings.
+For these machines, it might be best practice to over-grease their bearings.

 Download our 5-Step Acoustic Lubrication Procedure.